rust-lang/rustup/doc/src/overrides.md

    +beta`.
 2. The `RUSTUP_TOOLCHAIN` environment variable.
 3. A [directory override], set with the `rustup override` command.
-4. The [`rust-toolchain`] file.
+4. The [`rust-toolchain.toml`] file.
 5. The [default toolchain].

 The toolchain is chosen in the order listed above, using the first one that is specified.
-There is one exception though: directory overrides and the `rust-toolchain` file are also preferred by their proximity to the current directory.
-That is, these two override methods are discovered by walking up the directory tree toward the filesystem root, and a `rust-toolchain` file that is closer to the current directory will be preferred over a directory override that is further away.
+There is one exception though: directory overrides and the `rust-toolchain.toml` file are also preferred by their proximity to the current directory.
+That is, these two override methods are discovered by walking up the directory tree toward the filesystem root, and a `rust-toolchain.toml` file that is closer to the current directory will be preferred over a directory override that is further away.